image

 Is The Boss Actually Teaching?

 Absolutely.
-At Rittners the owner of the school is actively involved teaching every day.
+At Rittners the owner of the school is actively involved teaching the course.
+He is there not just when the course starts, but through the entire program.

 We feel that it is essential that the owner of a floral school should be actively involved in the everyday teaching operations of the school.